 What are the recommendations for vegan children?

 The recommended age to introduce vegan and vegetarian babies to solid foods is around 6 months (the same advice for non vegan and vegetarian babies).
-You can find further information and advice on introducing solid foods and feeding toddlers by checking out our other blogs.
+You can find further information and advice on in our blogs on the introducing solid foods and feeding your toddlers.

 The British Dietetic Association has stated that a well-planned vegan diet can “support healthy living in people of all ages”.
 The First Steps Nutrition Trust also state that “vegan diets can be safely given to infants and children providing that care is taken that all nutritional needs are met”.

 Infants and young children, in particular, need enough energy (calories) to grow and be active, and enough nutrients (protein, fat, carbohydrate, vitamins and minerals) to ensure they remain healthy, fight infections, and support learning and levels of activity.
 It is possible for infants and children to get all the nutrition they need from a vegetable-based diet, but it does take thought and planning.

 It’s essential that early years staff speak to parents and understand what families do and don’t eat.
 It’s also important for families to seek advice on diet and health from an appropriate health professional and receive guidance if using specialist vegan supplements, e.g. vitamin drops, to ensure the dosage is correct.

 Eating well in the first 6 months